cismet/cids-docker-images/README.md

 ## [cids-distribution-cache](https://github.com/cismet/cids-docker-images/tree/master/cids-distribution-cache)

 Optional abstract cache [image](https://hub.docker.com/r/cismet/cids-distribution-cache/) that contains a pre-filled lib/m2 repository for faster image build.
+It depends on [cids-distribution][#cids-distribution] and can be used as base image for individual cids-distributions.
 The repository can be updated with the contents of a running cids-distribution-xxx AUTO-DISTRIBUTION container, e.g. [cids-distribution-switchon](https://github.com/switchonproject/switchon-docker-images/tree/master/cids-distribution-switchon), with the command

 ``
 docker cp cidsdistributionswitchon_cids-distribution-switchon:/cidsDistribution/lib/m2 ~/git_work/cids-docker-images/cids-distribution-cache/cidsDistribution/lib/